 At a time when many European airlines have cut back on their food product in both business and economy, it is pleasing to see that Lufthansa has maintained a full product quality in this area, and something that is commensurate with paying the extra business class fare.

 There is no inflight entertainment onboard this Lufthansa narrowbody A319 aircraft.

 However, Lufthansa is progressively adding broadband internet onboard it’s short haul aircraft fleet.
 The future service from Lufthansa and Inmarsat is based on the latest broadband satellite technology (Ka-band) and offers seamless, reliable coverage on short and medium-haul flights through Inmarsat’s Global Xpress network.
 Passengers will be able to access the internet using their own mobile devices with Wi-Fi.
 In addition to basic surfing and email, passengers will also be able to use the internet for more complex purposes, such as streaming video.
 At a later date, passengers will be able to use their cell phones for SMS texting and data transfer via their own mobile accounts.

 The cabin staff provided a friendly welcome to all customers during boarding.
 Inflight service was efficient and very polite in business class, and they addressed business class customers by name when offering the food and beverage choices.

 Staff came by several times to offer drink refills, coffee and tea, and were quick to remove finished meal trays.
-Adherence to safety standards and cabin checks were excellent, and in contrast to some European competitors, the Lufthansa cabin staff provide a most consistent and high quality of service on these short routes.
+Adherence to safety standards and cabin checks were excellent, and in contrast to some European competitors, the Lufthansa cabin staff provide a consistent and high quality of service on these short routes.

 “certainly choose Lufthansa again for short haul”